M4mbo/Force-Analysis-Simulator-Cs/README.md

 # Force-Analysis-Simulator-C-
-Interactive simulator for physics problem implementing th concepts of induction and force analysis
+Interactive simulator for physics problem implementing the concepts of induction and force analysis.